What is Harm Reduction?

 Previous Harm Reduction Summit Endured Materials

-First Responder Comprehensive Addiction and Recovery Act
+First Responders-Comprehensive Addiction and Recovery Act Grant

 In 2023, the Kentucky Department for Public Health was awarded the First Responders- Comprehensive Addiction and Recovery Act (FR-CARA) grant by The Substance Abuse and Mental Health Services Administration.
 The goal of the FR-CARA grant in Kentucky is to expand naloxone training and dispensing for first responders throughout rural counties and to increase awareness for ongoing harm reduction activities and personal safety measures for opioid exposures.

-Want to be stay in touch with DPH Harm Reduction?
 Request to be added to the contact list here.